 I don’t know.

 When I meet people and tell them my field of work, I usually receive a knee-jerk response and mixed review reaction.
 Fear of judgment with a dash of their judging me.
-As if I’m standing by idle measuring their body fat and contemplating their very life’s meaning.
+As if I’m standing idly by measuring their body fat and contemplating their very life’s meaning.
 The truth is, I don’t care.
 I’m not good at my job because I’m so strict or judgmental.
 I’m good at my job because I’m stupendous at seeing people and being honest when asked questions.
-I have a good filter to ignore it in social situations but when it comes to my job I can turn a magical knob and simply spit truth – at least the truth how I see it so it’s relative to nothing.
+I have a good filter to ignore it in social situations, but when it comes to my job I can turn a magic knob and simply spit truth—at least the truth how I see it so it’s relative to nothing.
 I’ll honestly tell you if you’re wasting time or messing things up.
 I have great table manners but I certainly can give a candid toast.

 Is that the rebel and artist in me?